UnionDocs (UNDO) is a non-profit Center for Documentary Art that presents, produces, publishes, and educates.

-We bring together a diverse community of experimental media-makers, dedicated journalists, critical thinkers, and local partners on a search for urgent expressions of the human experience, practical perspectives on the world today, and compelling visions for the future.
+We bring together a diverse community of activist artists, experimental media-makers, dedicated journalists, big thinkers, and local partners.
+We are on a search for urgent expressions of the human experience, practical perspectives on the world today, and compelling visions for the future.

 So, what is a big idea?